top of page

 This will ensure the company receives your resume and knows that you were interested in meeting with them.
 You can find the reviewer in ArtWorks and/or on LinkedIn after the Portfolio Review and send them a message to express your interest in them and to keep in touch.

 • Test your camera/video, Wi-Fi, and screen sharing ahead of time to be sure everything is working properly.
-Consider using an ethernet cable between your computer and router for an unstable Wi-Fi connection.
+Limited meeting space will be available in the lobby of 20 Washington Place.

 What if I need immediate HELP during Fine Arts Portfolio Review Remote?